BIGCS-Lab/phimtools/README.rst

         --nCPU 4

 What if you just want to preform the imputed process in some specific regions.
-Here is an example for running ``pi`` in genome region:
+Here is an example for running ``pitools`` in genome region:
 ``21:38347375-38500731`` and ``22:17203103-17439826``.

 .. code:: bash

-    pi impute -C config.yaml \
+    pitools impute -C config.yaml \
         -I your.vcf.gz \
         -O test_outprefix \
         --refpanel-version 1000G_P3_GRCh37 \